ness-lab/protocols/libraryPrep_Illumina/libraryPrep_protocol.md

 ## Testing the libraries

-We tested the protocl above by shotgun sequencing two white clover (_Trifolium repens_) genomes to 35X coverage on a lane of HiSeq 4000.
+We tested the protocol above by shotgun sequencing two white clover (_Trifolium repens_) genomes to 35X coverage on a lane of HiSeq 4000.
 [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) reports for both sequencing libraries are available [HERE](./fastqc_reports/).
 While the reports show some warnings, these can be larger explained by the adapter trimming performed using [bbduk](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbduk-guide/).
 The adapter contamination occured because we sheared DNA to a mean size of 300 bp, resulting adapter read-though of some smaller fragments during sequencing.
 We now recommend shaering to 500bp to minimize this.
 Nonetheless, few reads were lost and all remaining reads were high quality.

 ## References